 The Android operating system itself has many useful built-in security features which can be invaluable when using them for the purpose of collecting sensitive data.
 Most simply, mobile devices include pin or passcodes-locking functionality that govern access to devices.
 More recent devices include fingerprint unlocking (locking the device to an enumerator) which can be configured in addition to a password lock.
 Both are advisable to setup, so you can still unlock a device using a pin code.

 Further, Android devices also feature device storage encryption and in later versions of Android (7.0+), they support encryption of specific files and folders which is highly advisable to configure (Settings > Security & privacy > Encryption & credentials > Encrypt phone).
 These files would be decrypted when the device is unlocked.
 A locked device which is encrypted (or at least has the "SurveyCTO" folder encrypted), is far less of a concern if it were to fall into the wrong hands (aside from unsubmitted data that might be lost).

 7. Other useful software

 Other applications can also help you manage fieldwork and limit scope for problems in the field.
-Aside from SurveyCTO Collect for collecting data, a number of other types of application could prove invaluable during data collection:
+Aside from SurveyCTO Collect for collecting data, a number of other types of application could prove invaluable during data collection.
+The following are just examples of categories of apps, not specific recommendations for these specific apps in particular:

 - Instant messaging applications can help you keep in contact with enumerators inexpensively, helping you to make announcements to them.
 Applications like WhatsApp can be useful for these purposes.